Nyheim Hines Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- Hines' one rushing yard in his only career matchup against the Buccaneers is 1.0 more yard than his over/under in Sunday's game.
+- In his only career matchup against the Buccaneers, Hines recorded one rushing yard, 1.0 more yard than his over/under in Sunday's game.

-- Hines did not have a touchdown run in that matchup against the Buccaneers.
+- Hines did not have a touchdown run in that outing against the Buccaneers.

-- The Buccaneers have the NFL's best defense against the run, giving up 78.4 yards per game.
+- Hines will go up against a Buccaneers squad that allows 78.4 rushing yards per game and is the NFL's best rush defense.

-- The Colts are up against the NFL's third-ranked D when it comes to rushing TDs conceded (six this year).
+- The Buccaneers have allowed six rushing touchdowns, third in the league.

 Recent Performances

-- Hines put together a 31-yard rushing performance in last week's matchup with the Bills, carrying the ball four times (averaging 7.8 yards per carry).
+- In last week's contest against the Bills, Hines carried the ball four times for 31 yards (7.8 yards per attempt).

-- Hines has 117 rushing yards on 12 attempts (39.0 yards per carry) and one touchdown during his last three games.
+- Over his last three games, Hines has collected 117 rushing yards (39.0 per game) on 12 carries with one touchdown.

 Hines' Indianapolis Teammates